 The current members of the board are as follows:

 Born in Toronto, John was reintroduced to rugby league in 2017 by the Toronto Wolfpack.
 Though being taught the sport in middle school, John developed a passion for the sport by attending Wolfpack games – quickly becoming avid season ticket holders with his wife.

 Wanting to help grow the sport more in Canada, John volunteered to help organize the 2019 Americas’ Nines tournament in Toronto, then was on the planning committee for the Ravens and Wolverines tour of Serbia that September.
 John was elected to the CRLA Board in October 2019.

 John studied business administration in university, specializing in strategy and marketing, and currently works in the telecommunications industry.
 He and his family live in Toronto.

-Director of Development – Daniel Tate
+Vice President – Daniel Tate

 Born in Dewsbury, England, Dan was raised into a family of rugby league enthusiasts.
 He started playing rugby league at age 9.
 Dan played for numerous clubs around West Yorkshire, England in the heartlands of rugby league in the UK.